[AWS Beginners] Learn Amazon EC2 in 5 minutes!

 Regarding the difference between HDDs and SSDs, HDDs support large capacity and are cheaper than SSDs, but their read/write speeds are slower than SSDs and they are also more vulnerable to shocks

-SSDs are more expensive than HDDs, but they have the advantage of high IOPS and are resistant to shocks.
+SSDs are more expensive than HDDs, but they offer faster IOPS and are more resistant to shocks.

-*IOPS is the number of input/output operations that can be processed per second.
+*IOPS refers to the number of inputs and outputs that can be processed per second.

 Therefore, if you are looking for high performance but it will cost more, we recommend SSDs, while if you are not so concerned about high performance and want to keep costs down and operate at low cost, we recommend HDDs